 In an era when truck campers are becoming more sophisticated with multiple slide-outs and sprawling lists of luxury features and technology, it’s easy to forget that all some people want is a solid roof over their heads, a place to sleep, heat, electric light, and a few places to put their stuff.
 For these folks, the big campers with all their bells and whistles are actually a turn-off sending them searching for a truck camper with exactly what they need, and nothing more.

 Guy Tokunaga definitely fits this description.
-At first blush, his 2011 Alaskan Mini appears to be a hard-side pop-up camper box, devoid of even the most basic creature comforts, including a cabover bed.
+At first blush, his Alaskan Camper appears to be a simple hard-side pop-up camper box, devoid of even the most basic creature comforts, including a cabover bed.
 But when we learn about Guy and what he needs, the Alaskan Mini becomes the perfect solution for Guy’s active and extremely adventurous lifestyle.

 We doubt the core of the truck camper marketplace will ever be satisfied with anything as basic as Guy’s Alaskan, and we’re sure that multi-slide truck campers and their customers are here to stay, but we believe there will continue to be a very viable marketplace for simpler, lighter, and yet luxurious truck campers.
-We’ll meet you half way Guy, in the future.

 How did you get into truck camping?

-Guy: When I was about thirteen years old, my family went camping at a place called Huntington Lake in California.
+When I was about thirteen years old, my family went camping at a place called Huntington Lake in California.
 We ran into some neighbors at the campground who had a truck camper and a ski boat.
 My family got excited about the truck camper and bought one.
-For the next few years I went truck camping with my family for family trips.
+For the next few years I went camping with my family for family trips.

 In college I moved to Santa Barbara and then started working.
 On weekends I enjoyed going to the beach and mountains behind Santa Barbara, but I wanted to explore further.
 That’s when I bought a tent and sleeping bag, put it in my car, and began traveling the Oregon Coast.
 I fell in love with that type of travel.

-Then I went to the beach in Santa Barbara one day and on the way home I was thinking, “Why am I still living here?
+I went to the beach in Santa Barbara one day and on the way home I was thinking, “Why am I still living here?
 I want to be in the mountains”.
 So I moved to Port Townsend on the Olympic Peninsula.
-Moving to Port Towsend has given me lots of opportunities.
+Moving to Port Townsend has given me lots of opportunities.

 When I first moved here, I was still car camping and going on extensive day hikes.
 Eventually my knees started to go from sleeping on the ground and the rigorous hikes.
 Before setting out, I’d sit and think about the destination I was about to go to and say to myself, “Do I really want to pull all the gear up there and set it up in the mud?
 Do I really want to deal with all the wet gear in the morning and put it back in the car?”